nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.00.md

 Here we will have a look at how to register plugin routes.
 ASP.NET Core routing is responsible for mapping incoming browser requests to particular MVC controller actions.
 You can find more information about routing [here](https://docs.microsoft.com/aspnet/core/fundamentals/routing).
 So follow the next steps:

-- If you need to add some custom route, then create `RouteProvider.cs` file.
+- If you need to add some custom route, then create the `RouteProvider.cs` file.
 It informs the nopCommerce system about plugin routes.
 For example, the following RouteProvider class adds a new route which can be accessed by opening your web browser and navigating to `http://www.yourStore.com/Plugins/PaymentPayPalStandard/PDTHandler` URL (used by PayPal plugin):

     ```csharp
     public partial class RouteProvider : IRouteProvider